pierremaw/Tradingview-ChartBot/README.md

 # Compose Sample Application

-This server side script assists automation processes in Airtable.
+This server side script performs some helper functions for automation processes in Airtable.

 When there is a TradingView alert, TradingView transmits info to Airtable.

 This TradingView info is stored in the Airtable base named "Trading View Setups".
 Each TradingView alert has it's own record in the "Trading View Setups" base.

 When a new record is inserted into the "Trading View Setups" base, Airtable performs some automation scripts.
 One automation script transmits a JSON formatted webhook to a VPS (The VPS running this serverside script).

+The source repo used was awesome-compose/nginx-wsgi-flask.

 ## NGINX Reverse Proxy -> WSGI -> Python/Flask Backend